Duplex · Triplex · Fourplex · Plexes and small income properties

 🏢

-You're buying a 4 or 5-unit building.
+You're buying a 4-unit building (fourplex).
 The inspection observes accessible units, visible shared systems and observable safety elements according to the agreement.
-For buildings with 6 or more units, see our commercial inspection.
+For 5+ unit multi-residential buildings, see our commercial / multi-unit inspection.

 Why inspect a multiplex